Spanner in the Works?

 - utilising the staff resources of the local health service

-- referral on of men to health professionals (as appropriate)
+- referring men to health professionals (as appropriate)

-- Have local health service providers and local men engage with each other
+- Having local health service providers and local men engage with each other

-Contact your local Health Service to get them involved.
-You will need some of their staff to be able to carry out the screening process and advise participants re their health needs.
-This link will provide a document for you to give to the Health Service for their consideration – Overall Outline.
-When looking for you local Health Services they might be called:
+Contact your local health service to get them involved.
+You will need some of their staff to be able to carry out the screening process and advise participants regarding their health needs.
+Provide the health service with the Spanner in the Works?
+Overall Outline to assist their decision to be involved in your event.
+When looking for you local health services they might be called:

 You may also wish to try your local GP/Doctors Practice.
 If you are unsuccessful with one organisation then try another.
 Health organisations do like to have plenty of notice so talk to them early.

-Complete the Spanner In The Works Registration Form and email to AMSA.
-When the rego form is received by AMSA we will:
+- Complete the Spanner In The Works Registration Form and then email to firstname.lastname@example.org.
+When the registration form is received by AMSA we will:

-· Snail mail you some brochures (A5) and posters(A3) to help you promote the event in your community OR you can download the brochure and poster with these links A5 brochure, AMSA MachineMan A3 Poster
+- Mail you brochures (A5) and posters(A3) to help you promote the event in your community

-Promote your event within your local community well ahead of time using the brochures and posters and media release.
+Promote your event within your local community well ahead of time using the brochures, posters and media release.

-Run your event with the support of your local Health Service.
-Overall Outline
+Run your event with the support of your local health service.